 Manufacturing operations requires tight coordination of sensing and actuation to safely and efficiently perform closed loop control.
 Typically these systems have been deployed using non-standard network infrastructure or air-gapped (unconnected) standard networks.
 This approach leaves devices and data much harder to access and creates a technical barrier to IIoT which is predicated on the ability to consume data anywhere throughout the infrastructure.

 To address these needs of IIoT all the way to the control system, the IEEE organization has been working to update the standards for Ethernet and wireless (IEEE 802) to support TSN.
 The technology will be used to support real-time control and synchronization of high performance machines over a single, standard Ethernet network, supporting multi-vendor interoperability and integration.
+When appropriate, the TSN Testbed will integrate industrial automation protocols which are adopting TSN, such as OPC UA.
+The TSN Testbed includes such things as developing simple applications and data definitions to be communicated utilizing TSN over OPC UA Pub-Sub, to be implemented by TSN Testbed participants.

-TSN will open up critical control applications such as robot control, drive control and vision systems to the Industrial Internet.
+TSN will open up critical control applications such as robot control, drive control and vision systems to the industrial internet.
 This connectivity then enables customers, suppliers and vendors to more readily access data from these systems and to apply preventative maintenance and optimization routines to these systems.

 Interested in learning more about the TSN Testbed?
 Email us!